RemoteMetering/geteventstore-promise/README.md

 ## sendScavengeCommand()

-Sends scavenge command to EventStore.
+Sends scavenge command to Event Store.

 If the promise is fulfilled then the scavenge command has been sent, it does not guarantee that the scavenge will be successful.